Chapter 5:

 Wait—

 Connie hopped to my side of the mushroom.
-I grit my teeth.
 They were looking at me.
 No, I hadn’t passed the tutorial.
-I couldn’t use magic.
-That burst of energy earlier had been… an error, perhaps.
+No, I couldn’t use magic.
+That burst of energy earlier had been… an error, probably.

 But they were staring.
 All of them.
 I was being perceived.
 I was the asshole who’d stabbed through a volunteer’s tongue and made her mute.